sudhamshapp/Jenkins-Zero-To-Hero/README.md

 in pipeline stuff, if jenkins wanna talk to the sonar it should have authentication token and url of the sonar mvn sonar:sonar - executes the sonar target

+in jenkins for adding the credentials for github use the secret text option, username and password won't be there for github from august 2021